Skip to main content

 Your domicile status is also relevant for inheritance tax purposes.

-Note that regardless of your residence or domicile status, income which arises in the UK is generally taxable in the UK.
+Regardless of your residence or domicile status, income which arises in the UK is generally taxable in the UK.
 For example, migrant workers are subject to UK tax on their UK earnings, whether or not they are resident in the UK.
 So, if you are in the UK temporarily and you only have UK income while you are here, it may not matter much whether or not you are tax resident: all of your income will be subject to UK tax in any case.

-Note that your domicile status is normally only relevant if you are resident here; if you are non-resident then your foreign income and gains are out of scope of UK tax.
+For tax years up to and including 2024/25, your domicile status is normally only relevant if you are resident here; if you are non-resident then your foreign income and gains are out of scope of UK tax.

 Most people who were born in the UK and have lived in the UK most or all their lives will be resident and domiciled in the UK.